Joseph Banks: Endeavour voyage

-Return home
+Return home and voyage to Iceland

-Banks arrived back in England on 12 July 1771 and immediately became famous.
-He intended to go with Cook on his second voyage, which began on 13 May 1772, but difficulties arose about Banks' scientific requirements on board Cook's new ship, HMS Resolution.
-The Admiralty regarded Banks' demands as unacceptable and without prior warning, withdrew his permission to sail.
+Banks arrived back in England on 12 July 1771.
+He had intended to go with Cook on his second voyage, which began on 13 May 1772, but difficulties arose about Banks's scientific requirements on board Cook's new ship, HMS Resolution.
+The Admiralty regarded Banks's demands as unacceptable and withdrew his permission to sail.
 Banks immediately arranged an alternative expedition, and in July 1772, Daniel Solander and he visited the Isle of Wight, the Hebrides, Iceland, and the Orkney Islands, aboard Sir Lawrence.
 In Iceland, they ascended Mt.
 Hekla and visited the Great Geyser, and were the first scientific visitors to Staffa in the Inner Hebrides.
 They returned to London in November, with many botanical specimens, via Edinburgh, where Banks and Solander were interviewed by James Boswell.
 In 1773, he toured south Wales in the company of artist Paul Sandby.

+Royal Botanic Gardens Kew

-When he settled in London, he began work on his Florilegium.
-He kept in touch with most of the scientists of his time, was elected a foreign member of the Royal Swedish Academy of Sciences in 1773, and added a fresh interest when he was elected to the Dilettante Society in 1774.
+Banks settled in London and began work on his Florilegium.
+He kept in touch with most of the scientists of his time, was elected a foreign member of the Royal Swedish Academy of Sciences in 1773.
+Banks was appointed as an informal director to the Royal Botanic Gardens Kew by George III in 1773.
+Banks sent the first Kew plant hunters around the world, including Francis Masson, Allan Cunningham and James Bowie.
+Banks was elected to the Dilettante Society in 1774.
 He was afterwards secretary of this society from 1778 to 1797.
 On 30 November 1778, he was elected president of the Royal Society, a position he was to hold with great distinction for over 41 years.

 In March 1779, Banks married Dorothea Hugessen, daughter of W. W. Hugessen, and settled in a large house at 32 Soho Square.
 It continued to be his London residence for the remainder of his life.
 There, he welcomed the scientists, students, and authors of his period, and many distinguished foreign visitors.
 His sister Sarah Sophia Banks lived in the house with Banks and his wife.
 He had as librarian and curator of his collections Solander, Jonas Carlsson Dryander, and Robert Brown in succession.
 Also in 1779, Banks took a lease on an estate called Spring Grove, the former residence of Elisha Biscoe (1705–1776), which he eventually bought outright from Biscoe's son, also Elisha, in 1808.
-The picture shows the house in 1815.
 Its 34 acres ran along the northern side of the London Road, Isleworth, and contained a natural spring, which was an important attraction to him.
 Banks spent much time and effort on this secondary home.
 He steadily created a renowned botanical masterpiece on the estate, achieved primarily with many of the great variety of foreign plants he had collected on his extensive travels around the world, particularly to Australia and the South Seas.
 The surrounding district became known as Spring Grove.
 The house was substantially extended and rebuilt by later owners and is now part of West Thames College.